Nikhil Dutta: International career

+Nikhil was selected for the T20 World Cup team 2024 for Canada.
+He played one game and got an important wicket against USA team.

+Franchise career

-Dutta played for St Kitts and Nevis Patriots in the 2015 Caribbean Premier League; he played in three matches with his most notable wicket being former-England international Kevin Pietersen.
+Dutta played for St Kitts and Nevis Patriots in the 2015 Caribbean Premier League; he played in three matches with his most notable wicket being former England international Kevin Pietersen.

 Later that year, Dutta was signed by the Barisal Bulls, one of the six teams playing in the 2015 Bangladesh Premier League.
 He played one game, taking 3/18.

 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In June 2019, he was selected to play for the Montreal Tigers franchise team in the 2019 Global T20 Canada tournament.
 He was added to the New Jersey Stallions for the 2021 Minor League Cricket season.